-[Update 3/24: We’ve found a few more relief efforts and highlighted them below.]
+[Update 4/2: We’ve found a few more relief efforts and updated a few previous offers.
+Details are highlighted below.]

 We are currently in the middle of a global health crisis that has drastically altered the lives of millions of individuals around the world.
 In addition to directly affecting those who have fallen ill and their loved ones, COVID-19 has also started taking its toll on the social aspects of the human condition.
 Social distancing guidelines, limitations on gathering sizes, and widespread closures aimed at slowing disease transmission all help curb disease transmission.
 However, these same measures that are helping to keep us safe have begun impacting our communities by causing us to lose touch with friends and family.